IqraNawaz/blog/_posts/2020-01-30-Adding-disqus-to-jekyll.markdown

 {% highlight ruby %}
   ---
   comments: true
   ---
 {% endhighlight %}

 Thats it your disqus comment box should be visible below your posts.
+If you have any questions feel free to ask me.

 _Note:
   In my case I could not get around to changing the environment variable so I have removed the condition for enviornment variable for now so that disqus appears here.
 I will update the article as soon as I find the way to change the enviornment variable._